aanderse/LdapRecord.com/source/docs/models.md

 });
 ```

-> {note} You will want to setup any listeners prior to making changes to models,
+> You will want to setup any listeners prior to making changes to models,
 > otherwise your listener will not be executed due to them not existing yet.

 ## Serialization